lvalnegri/Rtemplate/README.md

 `Rtemplate` provides a folder structure and some template files to render an empty *RStudio* project as an *R* package project.

 The content is geared towards my personal needs.
-If you want to use it, and use it on a periodic basis, you should probably fork the repo, then add, delete, or tinker with the files in the `data-raw/template` depending on your situation, and finally run the single line call in the `data-raw/prepare_zip.R` file to renew the core zip file `inst/extdata/template.zip` before (re)installing the package.
+If you want to use it, and use it on a periodic basis, you should probably fork the repo, then add, delete, or tinker with the files in the `data-raw/template` depending on your situation, and finally run the (internal) function `prepare_zip` to renew the core zip file `inst/extdata/template.zip` before (re)installing the package.

 I encourage every $R$ user to write packages (or at least start writing $R$ scripts as *RStudio* projects, ready to be *enhanced* as $R $packages), there are many reasons to do that:
 -